IlhamIbrahimli/EncryptedServer/README.md

 Make sure that the 'Messages.txt' file exists in the server directory.
-Before running the client, run the pip command `pip install kivymd pycryptodome` to make sure the dependancies are installed.
+Before running the client, run the pip command `pip install kivymd pycryptodome` to make sure the dependencies are installed.
 Now run the client and input your name, the ip address of the server and the unencrypted key.
 ## Usage
 When you connect, the messages file will load all previous messages sent on the server previously.